bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/remove-user-bcgov-github-access.md

 # Remove a user's BCGov GitHub access

 When a user no longer needs access to a repository, the product owner or administrator of the repository must remove the user.
-They also have to request removal of their access from the organization by using the [Just Ask! tool](https://just-ask-web-bdec76-prod.apps.silver.devops.gov.bc.ca/).
+They also have to request removal of their access from the organization by using the [DevOps-Requests Repo](https://github.com/BCDevOps/devops-requests).

 Include the following in the request: